Operations Guide

 NoteFor containerized deployments of Ceph, if the OSD is down the container will be down and the OSD drive will be unmounted, so you cannot run

-to check its mount point.
+dfto check its mount point.
 Use another method to determine if the OSD drive has failed.
-For example, runsmartctl
+For example, runsmartctlon the drive from the container node.df -h

 Using the

-utility cab help determine if the drive is healthy.
-For example:# yum install smartmontools # smartctl -H /dev/$DRIVE
+smartctlutility cab help determine if the drive is healthy.
+For example:yum install smartmontools smartctl -H /dev/$DRIVE

 Stop the OSD process: